01

 Never sends your email content to any server

-Never stores credentials in plaintext
+Never stores OAuth tokens or IMAP credentials in plaintext

 No analytics, telemetry, or usage tracking